ESAT Guides

 Graphic Questions

-As we mentioned, any algebraic equation can be represented in a graphic form, which is something you’re likely going to have to do in some form for the NSAA.
+As we mentioned, any algebraic equation can be represented in a graphic form, which is something you’re likely going to have to do in some form for the ESAT.
 All of the questions are multiple-choice, so you won’t need to actually sketch a graph for a question, but you may need to identify a correct graph or find points on a line.
 It’s also a handy skill for when you are working out more advanced questions.

 You should expect to find linear and quadratic graphs in these questions, which will typically look something like this: